rajsandilya/Capstone/README.md

 ##### Next Steps:
 * Create two reusable python classses 1) For Regression model 2) For Time Series Model and bring in all functions mentioned in the notebooks
+* Natural Language Processing:
-* Work on NADAF dataset by splitting NDC description column into new columns Generic name, Strength & Form, NLP Can be used for this task.
+    * Work on NADAF dataset by splitting NDC description column into new columns Generic name, Strength & Form, NLP can be utilized for this task.
 These new columns might increase our regression model score.
-* To create chat bot that recommends medication when illness is entered (Use NLP)
+    * To create Chat bot that recommends medication when illness is entered (Use NLP & Classification)
+* Classification:
     * Convert this into a classification model by bringing Therapuetic categories
         * This Classification model should classify a drug name to its theraputic category
         * Example: Metformin or Biguanides (Group) -> Diabetis type 2 (Illness)
 * For Time Series analysis:
     * Split the Effective_Date column into Year, Month and Day columns, so that Time Series analysis can be done on a granular level.
     * Explore LSTM models